-Hardin-Simmons University Physician Assistant Program Student Handbook Acknowledgement l, , have read the information contained within the Physician Assistant Program Student Handbook and the Hardin- Simmons University Studen t Handbook. time frame.
-I fully understa Assistant Program policies a Physician Assistant Program to successfully complete all Program requirements in the outlined and this information and hereby agree to abide by the Physician and procedures contained within the Hardin-Simmons University Student Handbook.
-Additionally, I agree to abide by all rules and the Hardin-Simmons University Student Handbook.
-Master of Science in Physici Assistant Program reserves the academic integrity of th equirements for graduation from the Hardin-Simmons University an Assistant Studies.
-The Hardin-Simmons University Physician the right to modify curriculum requirements as necessary to ensure e Program.
-Students will be notified of any changes in curriculum or to implementation in accordance with ARC-PA standards.
-Printed Name: Date: Student Signature:
+Hardin-Simmons University Physician Assistant Program

+Student Handbook Acknowledgement

+, have read the information contained within the ardin-Simmons University Physician Assistant Program Student Handbook and the Hardinimmons University Student Handbook. understand my obligation to successfully complete all Program requirements in the outlined me frame.
+I fully understand this information and hereby agree to abide by the Physician ssistant Program policies and procedures contained within the Hardin-Simmons University hysician Assistant Program Student Handbook.
+Additionally, I agree to abide by all rules and egulations as set forth in the Hardin-Simmons University Student Handbook. understand the outlined requirements for graduation from the Hardin-Simmons University Master of Science in Physician Assistant Studies.
+The Hardin-Simmons University Physician ssistant Program reserves the right to modify curriculum requirements as necessary to ensure ne academic integrity of the Program.
+Students will be notified of any changes in curriculum o rogram requirements prior to implementation in accordance with ARC-PA standards. vinted Names rinted Name: Date: tudent Signature: